Towards Domain-agnostic Depth Completion: Abstract

 \section{Abstract}

-Existing depth completion methods are often targeted at a specific sparse depth type, and generalize poorly across task domains.
+{ Existing depth completion methods are often targeted at a specific sparse depth type and generalize poorly across task domains.
 We present a method to complete sparse/semi-dense, noisy, and potentially low-resolution depth maps obtained by various range sensors, including those in modern mobile phones, or by multi-view reconstruction algorithms.
-Our method leverages a data driven prior in the form of a single image depth prediction network trained on large-scale datasets, the output of which is used as an input to our model.
+Our method leverages a data-driven prior in the form of a single image depth prediction network trained on large-scale datasets, the output of which is used as an input to our model.
 We propose an effective training scheme where we simulate various sparsity patterns in typical task domains.
-In addition, we design two new benchmarks to evaluate the generalizability and the robustness of depth completion methods.
-Our simple method shows superior cross-domain generalization ability against state-of-the-art depth completion methods, introducing a practical solution to high quality depth capture on a mobile device.
-Code is available at: { \url{https://github.com/YvanYin/FillDepth}. }
+In addition, we design two new benchmarks to evaluate the generalizability and robustness of depth completion methods.
+Our simple method shows superior cross-domain generalization ability against state-of-the-art depth completion methods, introducing a practical solution to high-quality depth capture on a mobile device. }